lokeshvegi2002/Unstoppable-with-Linux/readme.md

 + add permission, - remove permission.

-symbolic : useful for chanage only one permission at a time.
+-symbolic : useful for chanage only one permission at a time.

 chmod u+x readme.md

-numeric  : chnage all permission at a time.
+-numeric  : chnage all permission at a time.

 chmod 644 readme.md